Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * A Library of Youtube tutorials and learning material used for additional guidance with the project, offered by [Siddhardhan](https://www.youtube.com/@Siddhardhan/videos) which inspired the idea of using a Support Vector Machine model to classify the data.
 * National Library of Medicine Article on ['Predicting Type 2 Diabetes Using Logistic regression and Machine Learning Approaches'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9018179/) was used to gain an understanding for potential approaches which could be used for the project.
 * Markdown cheatsheet from [Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) was referred to as a refresher and ease of reference for the different commands that can be used.
+* Stackoverflow for fixing an issue where [No module named 'ipywidgets'](https://stackoverflow.com/questions/34364681/no-module-named-ipywidgets-error-when-running-ipyhon-widgets)
+* Resource used for learning about [%matplotlib inline](https://pythonguides.com/what-is-matplotlib-inline/)